mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
       <dt class="heading">Playback Setting</dt>
         <dd class="col-info">
           One requirement needed was song playback functionality.
-Users could play/pause songs and skip forwards or backwards to then next song but were unable to skip to any point in the song.
+Users could play/pause songs and skip forwards or backwards to the next song but were unable to skip to any point in the song.
 Song attribute changes had to be observed to properly determine the correct playback position of a song.
-Users can continue listening to the point at which the song was stopped while the attributes are updated.
+Users should be able to continue listening to the point at which the song was stopped while the attributes are updated.
         </dd>
   </dl>
   <dl>